jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 * More involvement than BS
 * Interpret needs of BS and communicate these to team - ensure represented in business case
 * Ensures:
-    * Solution enables benifits described in business case
+    * Solution enables benifits described in business case:
+        * Ensure that the solution delivered will enable the benefits described in the Business Case to be achieved!
 * Owns:
     * Deployed solution abd realisation of benifits
     * Implications of business change
     * Business based risk
 * Responsible for:
     * Define business vision - what changed business will look like
+        * Ensuring that requirments align with business vision.
+        * Ensure delivery of the required business change successful (fit for purpose).
+        * Ensure incremental delivery of business value is optimal for business as whole.
     * Communicating business vision to all
     * Monitor progress
     * Contributes to **key** requirements, desgn, review.